akashpatil2003/SkYz/README.md

 - 👋 Hi, I’m @Akash
-- 👀 I’m interested in ...Web Development
+- 👀 I’m interested in Software And Websites
-- 🌱 I’m currently learning ...Python and Full Stack web development
+- 🌱 I’m currently learning FrontEnd web development
-- 💞️ I’m looking to collaborate on ...Internships
-- 📫 How to reach me ...akash15482066@gmail.com
+- 📫 How to reach me : akash15482066@gmail.com

 <!---
 RozBoY/RozBoY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.